 The Gigantic Turnip by Aleksei Tolstoy, Niamh Sharkey, and Imelda Staunton (RUSSIA)

-The illustrations are so amazing, they’re the perfect tone for this delightful folktale.
-An old man and an old woman plant many vegetables one year.
+In this delightful folktale, an old man and an old woman plant many vegetables one year.
 The vegetables grow and get harvested, all except for the turnip because it’s so gigantic.
-Since the couple can’t pull it out themselves, they ask one farm animal after another to help, making a long chain of pullers.
+Since the couple can’t pull it out themselves, they ask one farm animal after another to help, making a long chain of animals.
 Finally, they ask the last, smallest creature to help — a mouse.
 And what do you think happens?
-It comes out!
+The turnip comes out!
 And everyone has turnip stew for dinner.
-Just goes to show us that even the littlest can help.
-Find more Barefoot Books about world cultures.

 How the Stars Came to Be by Poonam Mistry